iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > A little tricky to get going but when it its going it works good it helps to be in a place that has Wi-Fi<br> :date: __2021-04-27 03:27:46__

 > Paridise<br> :date: __2021-04-26 11:36:49__

-> It's great, I'm waiting on receiving my DL on mail and with this app I just show it if I need to.. love it.<br> :date: __2021-04-24 22:24:42__

-> I love this app.
-It took a little time to imput all my info.
-It is easy to access my information and has good security protocols.<br> :date: __2021-04-24 16:57:45__

-> Still take long to load<br> :date: __2021-04-21 00:52:34__